DSpace/RestContract/relationships.md

 The [relationship type](relationshiptypes.md) is embedded The 2 items are included as HAL links but are not embedded

-An optional leftWardLabel and rightWardLabel property can be present.
+An optional leftwardLabel and rightwardLabel property can be present.
 It's omitted when it's null.

 ## Creating a relationship